 - Prohibited from revenue sharing arrangements with any lender.

-- Prohibited from the soliciting or accept of gifts from a lender, guarantor, or servicer.
-Gifts include an "gratuity, favor, discount, entertainment, hospitality, loan, or any other item having a monetary value of more than a de minimis amount, including services, transportation, lodging, and meals.
+- Prohibited from the soliciting or acceptance of gifts from a lender, guarantor or servicer.
+Gifts include a "gratuity, favor, discount, entertainment, hospitality, loan, or any other item having a monetary value of more than a de minimis amount, including services, transportation, lodging, and meals."
 A gift does not include the following: